 When both parents make it their mission to keep the other a constant, positive presence in their child's life, the miles between you start to feel a lot smaller.

 Even the most thoughtfully designed co-parenting schedule can fall apart without the right tools to keep it running.
-The image above gives you a peek into a typical co-parenting app's dashboard, where you can see how things like shared calendars and expense logs are kept in one neat, central place.
-A platform like this can turn what would otherwise be a source of conflict into a series of simple, manageable tasks.
+A co-parenting app's dashboard—where you can see shared calendars and expense logs kept in one neat, central place—can turn what would otherwise be a source of conflict into a series of simple, manageable tasks.

 Let's be honest: trying to manage schedules, last-minute changes, and doctor's appointments through a jumble of texts and emails is a recipe for disaster.
 Conversations get buried, tones are easily misread, and crucial details slip through the cracks.
 This is precisely where co-parenting apps come in to create a much-needed buffer.